 This report was produced by Environmental Defense Fund, with analytical and research support from Deloitte Consulting, LLP, and input from members of the Transform to Net Zero coalition.
-The views within the report are that of Environmental Defense Fund, and do not necessarily reflect the views of report partners or collaborators. © December 2020.
+The views within the report are that of the Environmental Defense Fund, and do not necessarily reflect the views report partners. © December 2020.